 This article looks at the Coast Guard RESCUE 21 system, its costs, and its capabilities.
-Several sites in southeast Michigan are found and described.
+Several sites in Michigan are found and described.

 Rescue 21 is the project name for modernization of the radio facilities of the United States Coast Guard (USCG).
 The USCG describes the system as follows:

 Rescue 21 is the Coast Guard’s advanced command, control and direction-finding communications system.
 Designed to replace the antiquated National Distress and Response System, it provides coverage out to a minimum of 20 nautical miles from shore and is currently active along approximately 42,000 miles of coastline.
 Rescue 21 more accurately identifies the location of callers in distress via towers that generate lines of bearing to the source of VHF radio transmissions.